 April is Autism Acceptance Month

-1 in 54 children are diagnosed with autism spectrum disorder, totaling over 5 million young people and adults.
+1 in 54 children are diagnosed as Autistic, totaling over 5 million young people and adults.
 Each April, we celebrate Autism Acceptance Month to spread awareness, promote acceptance, and ignite change.

 Jersey City Parents Speak Up

 I have a 17 year old son with autism.
 I'd like people to be compassionate, patient, and understanding.
 Be a friend and be nice.
 My son is eager to make friends but it's hard because his peers may not know about autism.
 I'm so protective of him, and fear someone might hurt his feelings.
 If parents and teachers can explain to children about autism, their kids will be more open to making friends and helping other peers who have autism.